Zucchini Hors D’oeuvres, Nellie Travers

 William Earl Travers was just one on a list of names printed in the Evening Sun on June 20, 1945.
 Two killed; 18 wounded; 2 missing.

-21-year-old Travers was one of the two missing.
+21-year-old Travers was one of the missing.
 Just two years earlier, the Wilmington Delaware News-Journal had reported on his engagement to Naomi Louise Roe.
 “The couple will live in Denton,” read the announcement.

 “I felt I was fortunate to lose only one” son, Nellie Travers told the Eastern Star-Democrat in 1995.
 The lifelong farmer had sent four sons to World War II.
 While she was glad to have three of them return, the loss of William stayed with her through the years.
 And so, fifty years later, at age 93, Nellie Travers told the Star-Democrat she still felt the pain of William’s death.
 She also felt pride that her sons had served.